-- Differentiating our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - Adapting our resources and staffing - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc. - Differentiating our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc.

-Working Walls to enable and support recall
+- Differentiating our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - Adapting our resources and staffing - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc. - Differentiating our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc. - Working Walls to enable and support recall.

-6.6 a Total Communication Environment
+6.6a Total Communication Environment

-Communication is at the core of our work with all pupils, in July 2022 the Hanley school achieved Communication Friendly Status.
+Communication is at the core of our work with all pupils, in July 2022 Aurora Hanley School, achieved Communication Friendly Status.
+The Lead SENDCo, Principle and Head of School will use their understanding of this model to support the development and training of staff at Summerfields, with the aim to achieve the same recognition over the next three years.
 The importance of communication in empowering young people and ensuring access to the curriculum is recognised and fostered through embedded strategies of support.
-Aurora Schools provide specialist support by creating a 'communication enabling environment' in which young people learn, play and develop their social language and skills, while taking part in everyday social activities as well as educational ones.
+Aurora Summerfields will provide specialist support by creating a 'communication enabling environment' in which young people learn, play and develop their social language and skills, while taking part in everyday social activities as well as educational ones.

-Aurora Hanley is in a setting which offers a total communication environment.
-"Total Communication" describes an approach that strives to create a supportive means of communication to understand and be understood" (Royal College of Speech and Language Therapists).
+At Summerfields we will support a "Total Communication" environment, this describes an approach that strives to create a supportive means of communication to understand and be understood" (Royal College of Speech and Language Therapists).
 This means that young people and staff are encouraged to use every available form of communication, with a particular emphasis on what is relevant to individuals.
 A Total Communication approach acknowledges that communication is not simply about talking and emphasises the importance of body language, gesture, photos, symbols, objects, and more creative mediums such as music.
-At Aurora Hanley, all forms of communication are acknowledged and valued.
+At Summerfields, all forms of communication are acknowledged and valued.

-At both schools we adopt a total communication approach throughout school by:
+At Aurora Summerfields we adopt a total communication approach throughout school by: